Fast Exponentiation and Floating Point Representation

 f=(1)s×2e127×(1+223m). f = (-1)^s \times 2^{e - 127} \times \left(1 + 2^{-23}m\right).

-Remark: There may be something surprising about having the exponent being the biased integer e127e - 127 and using the binary representation of the exponent as an unsigned integer, rather than doing the usual “ones complement” representation to have a signed integer instead, but this is for good reasons as it allows the ordering of floating points to coincide with the lexicographic ordering of their binary representation.
+Remark: There may be something surprising about having the exponent being the biased integer e127e - 127 and using the binary representation of the exponent as an unsigned integer, rather than doing the usual “ones complement” representation to have a signed integer instead.
+This is for good reasons as it allows the ordering of floating points to coincide with the lexicographic ordering of their binary representation.

 There are some subtleties here, as the previous formula does not hold for e=0e = 0 or e=255e = 255, which allows on the one hand for gradual underflow with subnormal numbers and for having dedicated representations of infinity and NaN on the other hand.
 It’s good to be aware of it to have the full picture, but we won’t need that here and we ignore edge cases for simplicity.